jellyfin/jellyfin-mpv-shim/README.md

  - Connecting to shared servers.
  - Installing the package system-wide.
  - Skipping between videos.
  - Autoplaying the next video.
+(Can be disabled.)
  - Extra keyboard shortcuts: < > skip, u unwatched/stop, w watched/next
  - Playing multiple videos in a queue.